 Despite the 'Justice League' CGI mustache debacle, Cavill's popularity with fans remained strong.
 Yet the absence of a Superman sequel on DC's future movie slate, coupled with audience fatigue after 'Justice League,' fueled speculations of Cavill's potential retirement from the Clark Kent.

 The situation surrounding Henry Cavill remains uncertain, but if Warner Bros. were to recast the part, Cavill could find a welcome home in the MCU.

 Had Warner Bros. embraced Zack Snyder's vision and embarked on a series of five or six films charting Superman's evolution from reluctant hero to the beloved figure we recognize, Henry Cavill's DCEU role could have rivaled the popularity of Captain America.
 There's still hope, as Cavill recently shared his perspective in an interview:

 “I’ve always been a fan of Superman.
 With a character like that, you carry the mantle with you offset.
 And it becomes part of your public representation.
 When you meet children, children don’t necessarily see me as Henry Cavill, but they might see Superman, and there’s a responsibility which comes with that.
 Because it’s such a wonderful character, it’s actually a responsibility I’m happy to have, and I hope that I get to play more of Superman in years to come.”

-We'll be seeing Cavill play Superman at least once more time in Zack Snyder's Justice League arriving on HBO Max in 2021.
+Audiences will get to see Cavill reprise his Superman role once more in 'Zack Snyder's Justice League,' set to debut on HBO Max in 2021.